2024-04-03 11:12:00

 A sports director/sports director is cut off and a new one comes.
 He has his own idea and philosophy, wants to implement it and gets another trainer to do it.
 Simply out of the belief that someone else would do it better.
 This doesn’t have to have anything to do with the current coach’s poor performance or demeanor.

-For example, Tuchel and Nagelsmann: A little further on, a user found out that Tuchel currently has about as many points as he did at the same time and in previous seasons.
+For example, Tuchel and Nagelsmann: A little further on, a user found out that Tuchel currently has regarding as many points as he did at the same time and in previous seasons.
 They are still represented in the CL.
 They’re already out of the cup, but they didn’t win it three years ago either.

 In any case, based on the results, it is really difficult to prove that Tuchel was a sporting failure.